abhishek7h/poems/_posts/2023-08-02-everyone-is-skilled.md

 There is a common misconception that those who are skilled at something were born with that skill.

 That is absolutely not true.
 No one is born with any skill.
 For example, a famous musician.
-They didn't come out of the womb plyaing a piano, did they?
+They didn't come out of the womb playing a piano, did they?
 Nope, they started practicing from the age they could.
 They learnt like a beginner because they were one, they went through the ups and downs of learning a skill.
 No one can see the hardships they had to face to become a musician.
 When they rose to fame, people though they had natural talent and learnt all their skills overnight.

 That is exactly the case.
 Everyone believes a skilled person became so just in a few days or months.
 What people don't realize is of the years and years they kept learning to become so skilled.